angelachen-19/Interactive-Lab-Hub/Lab 1/README.md

 You will be assigned three partners from another group.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

-\*\***Summarize feedback from your partners here.**\*\*
+\*\***Summarize feedback from your partners here.**\*\* Both reviewers claimed that they loved my idea of a portable voice mirror, and some of the feedback I receive include:
+1) making sure that the portable mirror is a smart mirror that adjusts brightness based on user's needs, and it can learn what kind of lighting the user needs for each step.
+2) to consider how many degrees of brightness should the mirror have in its setting that can accomodate most of the user scenarios.

 ## Make it your own